kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image024.png)

-On the Configure Operation page,
+On the Configure Operation page, select "Write File" from the drop-down menu, as shown below.
+Then, click the pen icon corresponding to "Specify the File Name".

 ![](images/300/RC_image025.png)
 ![](images/300/RC_image026.png)